afeld/python-public-policy/syllabus.md

 Once registered: To receive [R-credit]({{r_credit}}), every assignment should at least be attempted and submitted.
 The [between-class participation](#participation) is not required.
 At the end of the course, please remind the instructor that you were auditing.

+If it doesn't work out for you to take or audit the class, there are countless [other options for learning Python](resources.md).

 ### Sharing

 A student may work with other students.
 However, assignment solutions should not be identical to / copied-and-pasted from one another, and each student should submit theirs separately.
 In addition, students need to indicate who they worked with with each submission.